martinkallstrom/realtime-voice-server/README.md

 )
 ```

-The first time your run your bot with Silero enabled things may take a while to get started as it downloads and caches the model.
+The first time your run your bot with Silero, startup may take a while whilst it downloads and caches the model in the background.
+You can check the progress of this in the console.

 ## Getting help